A gift from you means more hope and healing for others. Donate today.

 Finding the right doctor for your primary care needs is important.
 Let us answer frequently asked questions regarding primary care, family & internal medicine, preventive wellness & more.

-It's important to have a primary care physician (PCP) gets to know you, your history and your family health history.
-Building a long-term relationship with your doctor can translate to major health benefits over your lifetime.
-This can mean lower overall health costs, a decrease in hospital and ER visits, and better management of a chronic disease.
+It's important to have a primary care physician.
+They get to know you, your history and your family health history.
+Building a long-term relationship with your PCP can translate to major health benefits over your lifetime, such as lower overall health costs, a decrease in hospital and ER visits, and better management of chronic diseases.

 Physician assistants (PAs) practice medicine on a team and are supervised by physicians, surgeons and other healthcare workers.
 A PA can diagnose a patient or prescribe treatment.

 Seeing your physician once a year for a physical exam is an excellent way to manage your health.
 Many health insurance plans classify an annual physical as preventive care, and some plans cover preventive care services at no charge.

 There are a number of factors to consider when selecting your primary care physician.
 Get opinions from people you trust: family members, friends and co-workers.
-Check your health plan to find out what physicians are in your plan, or “in network.”
+Check your health plan to find out what physicians are in your plan, or “in-network.”

 Most importantly, your primary care physician should be someone you trust – someone who listens to you and makes you feel comfortable when talking about your health issues.

 View Mercy primary care doctors accepting new patients nearby.